JSQLParser/JSqlParser/README.md

 ## Extensions in the latest SNAPSHOT version 2.0

 * support for **GROUPING SETS**
-* first support for db date arithmentic
+* first support for db date arithmetic
 * support for chained functions
 * first support for **FOR XML PATH**
 * support for **NEXTVAL FOR**